Last Updated on January 28, 2026 by George Pavlopoulos

 I based myself in Bilbao, and the flat I rented was conveniently located next to the iconic Guggenheim Museum.
 Apart from easy access to the museum, it was also great for my daily commute.
 Every day, I’d walk past the famous Puppy, the famous sculpture by Jeff Koons.
 The Puppy is a twelve-meter statue of a dog covered in flowers, and it’s impressive to see it up close.
 It’s a colorful sculpture symbolizing love and affection, and that’s how my SX-70 captured it.

-Later the same day, I rented a bike and rode it to Getxo.
+Later that day, I rented a bike and rode to Getxo.
 This coastal Bilbao suburb impressed me with its charm and beautiful villas.
-Moreover, it was in Getxo that I stood in front of the Atlantic Ocean after five years.
+Moreover, it was in Getxo that I stood before the Atlantic Ocean after five years.
 I fell in love with the place and revisited it during my stay.
-It was the only place I had ever seen twice in Basque Country.
+It was the only place I had ever seen twice in the Basque Country.
 The sun was intense that day in Getxo, and I thought of shooting a landscape photo of the beach.
-A woman was walking at the beach, and I waited for her to enter the frame.
+A woman was walking on the beach, and I waited for her to enter the frame.

 One of the following days, I visited the world-famous San Juan de Gaztelugatxe.
-A Game of Thrones filming location, Gaztelugatxe attracts thousands of visitors due to its dramatic landscape.
+The Game of Thrones filming location, Gaztelugatxe, attracts thousands of visitors for its dramatic landscape.
 A rock in the Atlantic Ocean, featuring a church on its top, accessible on foot via a man-made bridge.
 My digital photos looked fantastic, but I can’t say the same about the polaroid.
 Although I was there shortly past 10 am, the image is unfortunately a bit dark.
 At least the shadows contribute to the atmosphere.

 The next stop was Mundaka, a small coastal town that might appear sleepy at first glance.
 You can see Mundaka in one or two hours, but what brings people here is that it is interconnected with surfing.
-Mundaka has one of the best-left waves in the world, and surfers come here to ride it.
+Mundaka has one of the best left waves in the world, and surfers come here to ride it.
 There’s also an old church at Mundaka’s entrance, which I tried to portray.
 The film somehow misbehaved.
-Although the contrast between the church and the man walking his dog looks nice, the right side of the film shows a weird blow of highlights.
+Although the contrast between the church and the man walking his dog looks nice, the right side of the frame shows a weird highlight.

 And then it was Gernika (also known as Guernica).
 Immortalized by Picasso’s painting, Gernika is a small, charming town.
 At Gernika, you will also see an open-air replica of Picasso’s painting, and I definitely wanted to shoot a Polaroid.
 The problem was that the replica was in the shadow when I arrived at the spot.
 This meant I had to sacrifice the highlights in order to get at least some details of the painting.
 Here’s what I got.

 Somewhat unsatisfied with the result, I visited the Park of the Peoples of Europe afterward, which featured large-scale statues by famous artists.
-Henry Moore’s statues are always pleasing to the eye, but I decided to shoot a Polaroid of the “Gure Aitaren Etxea” by Eduardo Chilida.
-That’s an 8-meter tall statue, symbolizing the home of the Basque people.
+Henry Moore’s statues are always pleasing to the eye, but I decided to shoot a Polaroid of the “Gure Aitaren Etxea” by Eduardo Chillida.
+That’s an 8-meter-tall statue, symbolizing the home of the Basque people.
 I stood a few meters away from it, and that’s what the SX-70 offered me.

-The last image of this Polaroid Diary is probably my favorite one.
+The last image in this Polaroid Diary is probably my favorite.
 It is once again shot at San Sebastian, on the city’s waterfront promenade.
 Despite the omnipresent blue tint, the rocks have a wonderful texture, and I find the sea blue simply beautiful.

-And that’s it with the 29th edition of my Polaroid Diaries and the images I took at the Basque Country with the SX-70.
+And that’s it with the 29th edition of my Polaroid Diaries and the images I took in the Basque Country with the SX-70.

 The camera settings for the Basque Country Polaroids

-In most Polaroid Diaries, I don’t mess up too much with the settings.
-I usually know which setting I should use after the first photo, judging by the weather and the available light in each location.
-However, in Basque Country, I must confess that I struggled quite a lot with my beloved SX-70.
+In most Polaroid Diaries, I don’t mess with the settings too much.
+I usually know which setting to use after the first photo, based on the weather and available light at each location.
+However, in the Basque Country, I must confess that I struggled quite a lot with my beloved SX-70.

 The blue tint was one thing.
 It’s present in every image, even though I hid the photo in my pocket straight after shooting it.
-I always follow best practices in instant photography to secure the best result I can get.
+I always follow best practices in instant photography to achieve the best results I can.
 Of course, things don’t always work as planned, but the reality was different this time.

 Apart from the blue tint, I also played a lot with the exposure.
 Somehow, the light never felt enough.
-Even at the Gernika painting I overexposed by 1 2/3 stops, the highlights aren’t as blown away as I’d expect them.
-In general, I overexposed all images between 2/3 of a stop and one full stop.
-The Gaztelugatxe Polaroid was a must for me to have, and I went up a full stop, although it was pretty early in the morning.
+Even at the Gernika painting, I overexposed by 1 2/3 stops, the highlights aren’t as blown away as I’d expect them to be.
+In general, I overexposed all images by 2/3 to 1 full stop.
+The Gaztelugatxe Polaroid was a must-have for me, and I went up a full stop, though it was pretty early in the morning.
 But even this seems pretty dark.

 I am always glad when I have one presentable Polaroid after a journey.
 Therefore, I’m happy that the last one, from the rocks of San Sebastian, worked nicely.
 While the rest are not bad, they could definitely be much nicer, given the weather conditions.
 Time will tell if it was a faulty film or if there’s an issue with my SX-70.
 I believe I will have a better idea when I shoot the next film—whenever that is.